NaokiAkai/mcl_ros/README.md

 $ roslaunch mcl_ros mcl.launch reject_unknown_scan:=true
 ~~~

-Note that the unknown scans are automatically detected if the method presented in [1] is used since it simultaneously estimate the unknown class measurements.
+Note that the unknown scans are automatically detected if the method presented in [1] is used since it simultaneously estimates the unknown class measurements.